 Over 60,000 independent workers use the TaskRabbit platform to execute paid labour services.

 Founded in 2008, Task Rabbit has received over 37 Million dollars in funding.

 One major drawback is that services on this platform are not available in all parts of the world; it has only operated in the United States, where it was initially created.

-If you reside in the US, and you seek a quick avenue to make some money then you should sign up on this platform.
+If you reside in the US and seek a quick avenue to make some money, you should sign up on this platform.

 TRY IT NOW – TaskRabbit.com

 9. Writer Access.

-Writer access is an online freelance website for writers, all this platform does is to connect writers and translators with potential clients, all you need to do as a client is to Place orders for the content you need which may be; articles, blog posts, website copy, product descriptions, press releases and many more.
+Writer access is an online freelance website for writers; all this platform does is connect writers and translators with potential clients; all you need to do as a client is to Place orders for the content you need, which may be; articles, blog posts, website copy, product descriptions, press releases and many more.

 Writer Access was initially launched in 2000 as a website called LifeTips which later became Writer Access after ten years in 2010.

 WriteAccess provides good opportunities for Writers, mainly if they stay with the platform for a while.

 WriterAccess proposes a wide variety of writing chances for writers of all skill levels.
 Orders range from product descriptions and blogs to technical, legal and medical writing.

-Most times the company even offers its orders to writers and will compensate writers to write blogs for them.
-Signing up for WriterAccess initially is a bit stressful, but can sequentially be worth it.
+Most times, the company even offers its orders to writers and will compensate writers for writing blogs for them.
+Initially, signing up for WriterAccess is a bit stressful but can sequentially be worth it.
 It starts by visiting their website and applying to become a writer for them.

 Part of the application process is a 44 question questionnaire to assess your experience on completion.
 Fill in as much information as feasible about your scope of writing experience.
 Unfortunately, this platform is not open worldwide.